-Waterman et al. [28] have formulated a variant of their exact approach (Section 7.3.1) to construct a tree from possibly non-additive distances.
+Waterman et al. [29] have formulated a variant of their exact approach (Section 7.3.1) to construct a tree from possibly non-additive distances.
 Again, taxa are sequentially added one by one.
-To determine the position to include a new leave node, a linear program is used.
-The objective function of the linear program is in spirit similar to the Steiner tree setup: The overall length of the tree is minimized.
+To determine the position to include a new leaf node, a linear program is used.